 91 Wilson, J.P. & J.P.
 Seney.
 1994.
 Erosional impact of hikers, horses, motorcycles and off road bicycles on mountain trails in Montana.
-Mountain Research and Development 14:77-88 recovery of the vegetation.
-Differences in plant morphological characteristics were found to explain more variation in response between different vegetation types than soil and topographic factors.
+Mountain Research and Development 14:77-88 to explain more variation in response between different vegetation types than soil and topographic factors.
 Low-growing, mat-forming grasses regained their cover best after two weeks and were considered most resistant to trampling, while tall forbs (non-woody vascular plants other than grasses, sedges, rushes and ferns) were considered least resistant.
 The cover of hemicryptophytes and geophytes (plants with buds below the soil surface) was heavily reduced after two weeks, but had recovered well after one year and as such these were considered most resilient to trampling.
 Chamaephytes (plants with buds above the soil surface) were least resilient to trampling.
 It was concluded that these would be the least tolerant of a regular cycle of disturbance.